Federal Legislative History - for bills that have become law

 Find the act or bill on Congress.gov.

 Congress.gov allows you to follow a bill’s status as well as get information on enacted bills.
 The site has numerous search options, including searching by keyword or bill number.
 The Advanced Search allows you to search by policy area or one of the assigned legislative subject terms, as well as by keyword, Congress(es), status, and sponsors.
 Information provided includes text, sponsor(s), status, and amendments.
-The Library of Congress has recorded a tutorial on Congress.gov’s many features.
+To learn about its many features, Congress.gov provides a tutorial on how to use the site..

-- Run a news search for the bill’s common name.
+b.
+Run a news search (in Lexis news or your preferred news database) for the bill’s common name.

 Go to the Code of Federal Regulations (CFR) to browse or search for regulation(s) of interest.
 The regulations cite to pertinent Federal Register pages.